 - With the mixer running on low speed, gradually add the dry ingredients and mix until combined.
-Divide the dough into two pieces.
-Flatten each into a disc, wrap in plastic, and chill in the refrigerator.
+Divide the dough into two pieces, forming each into a small rectangle.

-- Working with one portion of the dough at a time, roll the dough between two sheets of waxed paper into a 12" x 9" rectangle.
-Refrigerate 30 minutes.
+- Working with one portion of the dough at a time, roll the dough between two sheets of parchment or waxed paper (see note) into a 12" x 9" rectangle.

-- After the dough has chilled, remove the top piece of waxed paper and spread half the date/nut filling over the first rectangle of dough.
-Starting from the long edge, roll the dough up tightly using the bottom waxed paper to help you roll.
+- Remove the top piece of paper and spread half the date/nut filling over the first rectangle of dough.
+Starting from the long edge, roll the dough up tightly using the bottom piece of paper to help you roll.
 Repeat with the second dough rectangle.